CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 1. [Download the corresponding patch](https://sonome.dareno.me/projects) for your target game.
 2. Extract the files from the archive and take note of the full path to the extracted directory.
     - There have been reports of Ark extracting files incorrectly; make sure the extracted directory includes a few files whose names start with "Qt5".
 If GUI extraction proves unsuccessful, consider using [`unzip`](https://linux.die.net/man/1/unzip).
-3. This script utilizes [Protontricks](https://github.com/Matoking/protontricks) to correctly apply the patch.
-If you already have a version of protontricks installed, you are good to go.
+3. This script requires [Protontricks](https://github.com/Matoking/protontricks) version 1.10.1 or newer to correctly apply the patch.
+If you already have this installed, you are good to go.
 If you do not, you can follow the link provided to install it yourself, or allow the script to install the Flatpak version.
     - To allow automatic installation of protontricks, ensure [Flatpak](https://flatpak.org/setup/) is installed on your machine and runnable by your user without root access (if you are not running SteamOS 3.x or another distro that provides Flatpak as part of the OS).
     - Steam Deck users should prefer the Flatpak version, as SteamOS is liable to delete user-installed system software without notice.
 4. Download and install the related game from Steam.